-Community colleges can be an excellent place to continue an education after high school.
-Usually lower in cost than a four-year program, your child can take required core classes that, in many cases, will transfer to other schools, or explore different courses while searching for their dream profession.
-Your student can work toward an associate degree or use the community college as a stepping stone to a traditional four-year university.
-Either way, a 529 plan can cover qualified high education expenses.
-The Ohio Department of Higher Education (ODHE) offers help in transferring those credits earned at a community college to a four-year program.
+Community colleges can be an excellent place to start an education after high school.
+Usually lower in cost than a four-year program, your child can take required core classes that, in many cases, will transfer to other schools.
+Or they explore different courses at a lower price point while try to figure out what profession best suites them.
+Your student can earn an associate degree or use the community college as a stepping stone to a traditional four-year university.
+In either case, a 529 plan can cover qualified high education expenses.
+The Ohio Department of Higher Education (ODHE) offers you help to transfer those credits earned at a community college to a four-year program.

 Use your 529 funds at specialized colleges and universities